 Custom Engineering, Prototyping & Manufacturing We provide the experienced needed for custom design, development, product enhancement, and production tailored to the individual needs of each customer.
-The Kansas City Plant’s project team works closely with our customers to define and prioritize the important drivers such as cost, quality, reliability, and survivability to make sure the design meets all customer expectations.
+The KC NSC project team works closely with our customers to define and prioritize the important drivers such as cost, quality, reliability, and survivability to make sure the design meets all customer expectations.
 Our engineering staff is second to none in transitioning design concepts to manufacturable products.
 Many of our design to prototype projects are transitioned to commercial industry for “build-to-print” higher volume manufacturing.
 Whether you have a sketch, a schematic, or a full-blown CAD model, we can complete the design, procure the needed materials and manufacture a prototype.

 Miniaturization Today’s products require increasing functionality in smaller packages.
 We have the skills, design tools and manufacturing capabilities to miniaturize virtually any type of mechanical or electronics product.
 Our engineers have transitioned many initial designs and prototypes to manufacturable miniature products using our extensive in-house capabilities.

 Supply Chain Management We have a “cradle-to-grave” approach to the management and planning activities encompassing procurement, supplier qualification, manufacturing, validation, logistics, warehousing and life-cycle support of a product or system.
 We offer supply chain management services to other government agencies in an effort to reduce cost and improve operational efficiency.